NicksPatties/portfolio-site/src/content/blog/about-the-portfolio-site.md

   - This will prevent me from needing to look at information from social media sites to get a sense for how many people are reading my articles.
 - Automatically sharing posts on different platforms
   - I would love to post these articles on my accounts for social media, and I'm sure I can figure out how to do that

-# Conclusion

-With this, I've satisfied my requirements.

-- I can write articles really easily with Markdown
-- I made my content easy to read with the improvements I made to the base blog theme
-- I made it easy to share my site with the content
+- Adding some scripts to simplify the process of creating new articles

 This concludes the quick overview of my personal site!
-If you'd like to follow along with its development, or explore the code, you may find it here in [the GitHub repository]().
+If you'd like to follow along with its development, or explore the code, you may find it here in [the GitHub repository](https://github.com/NicksPatties/portfolio-site).